Learn Which States Are the Most Tax-Friendly for Retirees

-Forty states provide homestead exemptions that reduce the assessed value of your home, or property tax credits that reduce your tax bill directly.
+Forty states provide homestead exemptions that reduce the assessed value of your home or property tax credits that will reduce your tax bill directly.
 Most states also have special exemptions for senior residents over a certain age and who meet income requirements.

-The Tax Foundation, a nonpartisan tax research group in Washington, D.C., found that people living in Louisiana, Hawaii, Alabama, the District of Columbia, Delaware, and Mississippi paid the least property taxes compared to home value.
+The Tax Foundation, a nonpartisan tax research group in Washington, D.C., has found that people living in Louisiana, Hawaii, Alabama, the District of Columbia, Delaware, and Mississippi paid the least property taxes compared to home value.
 Florida, a retirement mecca, came in nearly right in the middle, ranked 24th.

-States With the Lowest Sales Tax
+States With the Lowest Sales Taxes

-Of the states that do charge sales tax, those with the lowest combined state and local tax rates, according to the Tax Foundation, are:
+Of the states that do charge a sales tax, those with the lowest combined state and local tax rates, according to the Tax Foundation, are:

 - Virginia: 5.63 percent